roberts94/generative-organic-forms/README.md

 ## Forces

 Each particle's position is [updated](generate.pde) at every timestep.
-The following four forces are calculated for each particle, multipled by scalers, and summed together to inform the particle's new position.
+The following four forces are calculated for each particle, multipled by scalars, and summed together to inform the particle's new position.

 ![](/equations/eq5.jpg)